konfuzio-ai/konfuzio-sdk/docs/coordinates_system.md

 [![characters_bboxes](images/bboxes_characters.png)](#)

-The coordinates obtained from the segmentation endpoint of the API are based in the image array shape.
+The coordinates obtained from the segmentation endpoint of the API are based on the image array shape.
 To visualize the segmentation bounding boxes of a page on an image opened with the python library PIL, for example, we can overlap them directly.